utdk/accessible-slick/README.markdown

 useAutoplayToggleButton | boolean | true | Controls whether a pause/play icon button is added when autoplay is enabled.
 Setting this to `false` without providing an alternative control would likely violate [WCAG 2.2.2](https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html), so be careful!

 ### Deprecated settings ❌
+The following settings have been removed from the API, but if you pass them in through your initialization function or data attributes nothing bad will happen!
+If any of these settings are passed in, you'll just get a soft console warning letting you know that the setting is no longer relevant.

 Setting | Reason(s)
 --------|----------
-focusOnChange | Per [WCAG 3.2.2](https://www.w3.org/WAI/WCAG21/Understanding/on-input.html) and user research, keyboard focus should never be moved unless the user is told ahead of time.
-Even if explaining, moving focus like this would suck for keyboard users, so this setting had to go.
+accessibility | Equal access should not be a feature that can be turned off.
+This setting actually made the slides _less_ accessible by introducing unintuitive tab markup, keyboard navigation that conflicts with screen readers, and more.
+[See issue #12](https://github.com/Accessible360/accessible-slick/issues/12). focusOnChange | Per [WCAG 3.2.2](https://www.w3.org/WAI/WCAG21/Understanding/on-input.html) and user research, keyboard focus should never be moved unless the user is told ahead of time.
+Even when explained, moving focus like this would suck for keyboard users, so this setting had to go.
 [See issue #11](https://github.com/Accessible360/accessible-slick/issues/11). focusOnSelect | Unnecessary since keyboard navigation has been removed.
 Even with keyboard navigation, tab stops on non-actionable elements is very strange for keyboard users, and really just adds work for them.
 [See issue #11](https://github.com/Accessible360/accessible-slick/issues/11).